 An important part of becoming an independent musician is learning to choose music to learn on your own.
 Choosing something you will enjoy learning and enjoy performing will keep your enthusiasm up and your skills growing long after formal lessons are over.
+Learning to pick new pieces of music also broadens our musical horizons.
+In this article you’ll find tips to help you and your child actively listen to music and pick songs at the right level, as well as suggestions for where to buy sheet music.
 Here’s how to get your child started on choosing their own music.
+By listening to varied genres of music in order to choose a song to learn, you may even find a new favorite artist or genre!

 Find out what music your child likes

-Listen to lots of different styles and genres.
+Listen to lots of different styles and genres with your child.
 Talk about the music together.
 Ask your child what their favorite songs or music are.
 Notice what they choose to listen to when given the opportunity.
 This will give you some hints of how to guide your child to find music they would like to learn on their own.
+Ultimately, be sure to provide your child with multiple songs to choose from.
+Knowing that they picked their own song gives young pianists a sense of ownership.

 Know your child’s piano skill level